Our Investing Thesis

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

 Domantas Sabonis is 26 years old and was selected by Orlando Magic with the 11th pick in the first round of the 2016 NBA Draft.
-The Indiana Pacers have traded Domantas Sabonis to the Sacramento Kings in return for young guard Tyrese Haliburton as part of 6-player deal in February 2022.
+The Indiana Pacers traded Domantas Sabonis to the Sacramento Kings in return for young guard Tyrese Haliburton as part of 6-player deal in February 2022.

 The forward’s contract goes until the end of the 2023-24 season and he certainly profiles to be a pillar for this franchise for many years to come now.